Jahia/jcrestapi/README.md

 exists.

 `GET <basecontext>/live/fr/nodes/children` will retrieve only the children of the root node in the `live` workspace using the French version.

+`PUT <basecontext>/default/en/nodes/27d671f6-9c75-4604-8f81-0d1861c5e302/children/foo` with the `{"type" : "jnt:bigText", "properties" : {"text" : {"value" : "FOO!"}}}` JSON body
+ data will create a new node of type `jnt:bigText` named `foo` with a `text` property set to `FOO!` and add it to the children of the node identified with the
+ `27d671f6-9c75-4604-8f81-0d1861c5e302` identifier.
+Note that this assumes that such a child can be added on that particular node.
+For example, sending the same request to a node that doesn't accept `jnt:bigText` children will result in a `500` error response with a body similar to the following one:

+      {
+        "exception": "javax.jcr.nodetype.ConstraintViolationException",
+        "message": "No child node definition for foo found in node /sites/ACMESPACE/home/slider-1/acme-space-demo-carousel", "operation": "createOrUpdate",
+        "nodeAccess": "byId",
+        "idOrPath": "9aa720a1-23d4-454e-ac9c-8bfdf83a8351",
+        "subElementType": "children",
+        "subElements": ["foo"],
+        "data": {
+          "type": "jnt:bigText",
+          "properties": {
+            "text": {
+              "multiValued": false,
+              "value": "FOO BAR!",
+              "reference": false
+            }
+          }
+        }
+      }

+This body response provides some details as to why this particular operation failed.

 `PUT <basecontext>/default/en/nodes/27d671f6-9c75-4604-8f81-0d1861c5e302/properties/foo` with the `{"value" : "bar"}` JSON body data will create (or update if it already exists) the `foo` property of the node identified by the `27d671f6-9c75-4604-8f81-0d1861c5e302` identifier